Δ^ρ on ConnesKreimer R (Nonplanar α) via projection from RoseTree #

 multiset sum over cutForestSummandsN.
 Both are pure Nonplanar-level

-statements; planar substrate is invisible to consumers.
+statements; tree-level substrate is invisible to consumers.

 Cuts of Nonplanar.node a F decompose along the per-tree decisions